GPhMorin/GenLib.jl/README.md

 A pure Julia port of R's GENLIB genetics and genealogical library.

-To install, using REPL: `using Pkg; Pkg.add(url="https://github.com/GPhMorin/GenLib.jl")` or `add https://github.com/GPhMorin/GenLib.jl` in the Pkg REPL mode
+To install, using REPL: `using Pkg; Pkg.add(url="https://github.com/GPhMorin/GenLib.jl")` or `add https://github.com/GPhMorin/GenLib.jl` in the Pkg REPL mode.

 If you use this project in a publication, please cite the original R package: